dgn007/JinsoRaj.com/readme.md

-jithumon.in
+JinsoRaj.com
 ======================

-Github repo for Jithu's Website
+Github repo for Jinso's Website

 ## How to get your own?
 1. Fork the repo